-Please visit each special collection's web site for more information
+Please visit each special collection's web site for more information including locations and hours.

 Billy Ireland Cartoon Library & Museum is the largest and most comprehensive academic research facility documenting printed cartoon art, including editorial cartoons, comic strips, comic books, graphic novels, and manga.

 Byrd Polar and Climate Research Center Archival Program makes unique historical material documenting polar exploration and scientific investigation available for research and educational use, including records of explorers, scientists and polar research organizations.

 Hilandar Research Library houses the largest collection of medieval Slavic Cyrillic manuscripts on microform in the world.
 The Library is a collaboration between the Ohio State University Libraries and the Resource Center for Medieval Slavic Studies.